 Standardised Reportable Costs

-The optimisation work has resulted in a significant reduction in unit costs per pound of nickel, compared to the Feasibility Study results.
-Forecast average operating cash costs of US$2.40/lb Ni (payable nickel basis after by-product credits) over the life of the project derived from the Savannah FS Optimisation are significantly lower than the Feasibility Study estimate of $US3.30/lb.
+Forecast average operating cash costs of US$2.40/lb Ni (payable nickel basis after by-product credits) over the life of the project derived from the Updated FS are significantly lower than the February 2017 FS estimate of $US3.30/lb.
 In addition to the cost initiatives discussed above, the other significant contributor to the reduction in payable cash costs is the higher US$ cobalt price, which results in an improved by-product credit attributable to this metal.
-Standardised reportable costs for the optimised case are shown in Table 9 and Figure 8.
+Standardised reportable costs for the Updated FS Base Case are shown in Table 9 and Figure 8.
 C1 cash costs are expected to lie at the bottom end of the second quartile of the global nickel mining cost curve (Figure 9).

-The optimised Savannah Project shows a positive financial outcome, even at the conservative spot price lines adopted for the optimisation.
-Revenue is estimated at $1,200M over life of mine, or ~$140M on an annual basis over the 8.5 year period of production.
-EBITDA is $340M over life of mine, or ~$40M per annum.
-Undiscounted pre-tax free cash flow over life of mine is $120M.
+The Updated FS shows a positive financial outcome, at the Base Case price lines adopted for the study.
+Revenue is estimated at $1,470M over life of mine, or ~$180M on an annual basis over the 8.3 year period of production.
+EBITDA is $570M over life of mine, or ~$70M per annum.
+Undiscounted pre-tax free cash flow generated over life of mine is $330M.

-In the optimised case, cobalt is an important contributor to revenue, comprising 25% of gross (mine gate) revenue, over life-of-mine (Figure 10).
+In the Updated FS, cobalt is an important contributor to revenue, comprising over 20% of gross (mine gate) revenue, over life-of-mine (Figure 10).

-At the spot price lines assumed for the Savannah FS Optimisation, maximum cash draw down is under $40M, which occurs during the three-month ramp-up period after commencement of production.
-The Project becomes cash flow positive 15 months after recommencement of production and project payback is achieved less than three years after the commencement of production.
+At the price lines assumed for the Updated FS Base Case, maximum cash draw down is approximately $40M, which occurs during the three-month ramp-up period after commencement of production.
+The Project becomes sustainably cash flow positive 14 months after recommencement of production and project payback is achieved less than two years after the commencement of production.

-Key financial metrics are shown in Table 10.
+The Key financial metrics for the Base Case are shown in Table 10.
 The pre-tax NPV generated at 8% discount rate is $210M and the IRR is 100%.
 Annual and cumulative cash flow is shown in Figure 11.